 Not ready for a sizable down payment?
 There are options that can make you a home owner with a low down payment.

 Deciding on how much money to use as a down payment can be confusing.
-Mashpee Mortgage is here to help.
+Kindred Mortgage Group is here to help.
 The route for each buyer or investor depends on their situation and personal preferences.

 Low Down Payment Options